Emergency Medicine

 Jordan joined the Department of Emergency Medicine in 2021.
 Jordan’s long-term professional goal is to pursue medicine, with an interest in orthopedics/sports medicine and emergency medicine.
 He loves to go to natural events such as hiking and kayaking.
 Jordan’s hobbies include competitive sports, karaoke, and exploring different places to eat.

-Marie-Annick (Annick) Yagapen – Research Project Coordinator
+Marie-Annick (Annick) Yagapen – Research Project Manager

 Annick first joined the CPR-EM from 2007 to 2018.
-She is returning in 2022 to redevelop, coordinate and administer the CRISP program.
+She returned in 2022 to redevelop, coordinate and administer the CRISP program.
 The Clinical Research Investigative Studies Program (CRISP) Program exposes vetted pre-health students to the world of clinical research in emergency medicine through prospective ED research projects at the Marquam Hill campus.
 Annick has an MPH in Epidemiology & Biostatistics from OHSU, a BS in Biological Sciences degree from France, and the Certified Clinical Research Professional (CCRP) certification.
 Her interest spans a variety of topics ranging from intercultural integration, family time, volunteering at the theatre, traveling, hiking, CGC dog training, foodie nights, exploring the outdoors, and wine country.